Am0rphous/Awesome/Mobile.md

+# Mobile

+- [Appium](https://github.com/appium/appium-desktop) - Appium is an open source test automation framework for use with native, hybrid and mobile web apps. [appium.io](https://appium.io)

 ## Android
 - [Anbox](https://github.com/anbox/anbox) - Anbox is a container-based approach to boot a full Android system on a regular GNU/Linux system.